hellslord/mignis-compiler/README.md

 final translator does not implement its features.

-Version 2.3.1 new features:
+Version 2.4 new features:
-* NAT declaration now forbids the use of the wildcard * and the keyword local

-2016-09-11
+* Beta support for Mignis+ rule
+* Bug correction: NAT syntax in Mignis+ does not require interface anymore

+2016-09-25

 </pre>